Security & Privacy

 • Back up your important files often.
 Not only are you running macOS in an unsupported manner, but your hardware is also quite old, so there is an increased risk of data loss.
 To keep your documents safe, you can use Apple’s Time Machine and/or Intego Personal Backup, use a 3-2-1 strategy, and confirm that your backups actually work.

-• Keep the external drive handy that you used to install Sonoma.
+• Keep the external drive handy that you used to install Sequoia.
 You will need it for installing future major macOS updates, like macOS Sequoia (assuming, of course, that your Mac will be “unofficially compatible” with it).

 • Another way to stay aware of OpenCore Legacy Patcher software updates is to subscribe to Mr. Macintosh on YouTube.
 He releases a video for each new OCLP update and macOS update, so if you have any concerns about the process or want to be sure there aren’t any “gotchas” before you update, this is a good way to keep informed.